 Will I Need Glasses After Cataract Surgery?

-Dr. Kenneth Lipstock performs a variety of cataract surgery procedures to help cataract surgery patients solve the vision problems of nearsightedness, farsightedness, astigmatism, and presbyopia (the need for reading glasses).
+Dr.’s Lipstock and Stevens perform a variety of cataract surgery procedures to help cataract surgery patients solve the vision problems of nearsightedness, farsightedness, astigmatism, and presbyopia (the need for reading glasses).

-Dr. Lipstock’s procedures can help reduce or eliminate eyeglasses after cataract surgery.
-Learn more about different treatments to correct astigmatism and presbyopia during cataract surgery below.
+Dr.’s Lipstock and Stevens’ procedures can help reduce or eliminate eyeglasses after cataract surgery.

 1. LIMBAL RELAXING INCISIONS (LRIS) FOR ASTIGMATISM